-Borneo is an island split between Malaysian, Indonesian and Brunei ownership containing some of the oldest rainforest in the world.
-From trekking the muddy jungle trails of the remote Danum Valley Conservation Area to snorkelling the turquoise seas along the pristine white sand beach of Gaya Island, Borneo is a country of contrasts and a real wildlife hotspot.
-Explore the longhouse homes of the Iban people in Sarawak, maybe try a spot of Iban-style fishing and cruise down the Kinabatangan River, home to proboscis monkeys, pygmy elephants and some of the few remaining wild orangutan populations.
+Borneo is covered by some of the oldest rainforest in the world.
+From trekking the muddy jungle trails of the remote Danum Valley Conservation Area to snorkelling the turquoise seas along the pristine white sand beach of Gaya Island, this country of contrasts is a real wildlife hotspot - perfect for travellers looking to experience nature at it's best.
+But there's also fantastic cultures to be unearthed; explore the longhouse homes of the Iban people in Sarawak and maybe try a spot of traditional Iban-style fishing before gently cruising down the Kinabatangan River, home to proboscis monkeys, pygmy elephants and wild orangutan.

-Choose to embark on a true wilderness adventure with a trek to the summit of Mount Kinabalu and be rewarded for your efforts with panoramic sunrise views and a dip in the soothing mineral pools of the nearby hot springs.
+If you're keen for a challenge and in good health, we recommend you add a truly spectacular hike to your Borneo holiday: embark on a true wilderness adventure with a trek to the summit of Mount Kinabalu for sunrise, where you'll be rewarded with the best panoramic views in the country and a dip in the soothing mineral pools of the nearby hot springs.

 Trek the Danum Valley Conservation Area

-The Danum Valley Conservation Area covers 43,800 hectares of protected lowland rainforest and is home to an astonishing variety of plants and wildlife including more than 340 species of birds, 124 species of mammals, 72 species of reptiles, 56 species of amphibians and 200 species of plants per hectare.
-Rare and endangered species such as the Sumatran rhino, banteng (a species of wild cattle), Borneo Pygmy elephant, clouded leopard, orangutan and proboscis monkeys are found in the area.
-Accommodation here is limited to the unique Borneo Rainforest Lodge: hiking the jungle trails with your experienced local guide, negotiating the treetop canopy walkway and taking a dip in the cooling Jacuzzi pools all make for a truly unforgettable rainforest adventure.
+The Danum Valley Conservation Area covers 43,800 hectares of protected lowland rainforest and is home to an astonishing variety of plants and wildlife.
+Rare and endangered species such as the Sumatran rhino, Borneo Pygmy elephant, clouded leopard, orangutan and proboscis monkeys can be found in the area.
+Here we recommend staying at the unique Borneo Rainforest Lodge and hiking the jungle trails with your experienced local guide, following the treetop canopy walkway and taking a dip in the jacuzzi pools.

 Cruise the Kinabatangan River

-The 560-kilometre Kinabatangan River is Sabah’s longest river, beginning in the Crocker Range in Southwest Sabah and ending at the Sulu Sea southeast of Sandakan.
-From the headwaters to its vast river mouth, the Kinabatangan passes through a diverse range of habitats, including dipterocarp forest, seasonally flooded riparian forest, oxbow lakes and mangroves.
-Board a small river cruiser and discover small tributaries which are home to proboscis monkeys, macaques, birdlife including the magnificent hornbill, pygmy elephants and wild orangutan.
+The 560-kilometre Kinabatangan River is Sabah’s longest river and passes through dipterocarp forest, seasonally flooded riparian forest, oxbow lakes and mangroves.
+Board a small river cruiser to gently discover small tributaries which are home to proboscis monkeys, macaques, birdlife (including the magnificent hornbill), pygmy elephants and orangutan.

 Meet the orangutan, the ‘old man of the forest’

 Set up in 1964, Sepilok is the best known of the four orangutan rehabilitation centres in the world.
-The centre covers 43 square kilometres within the 4,500 hectare Kabili-Sepilok Forest Reserve and is located just outside Sandakan.
-Sepilok is a sanctuary for injured, orphaned or rescued orangutans who are trained how to survive in the forest, a learning process that can take years.
-Upon ‘graduation’, rehabilitated orangutan are released into the surrounding forest.
-Many of the orangutan living in the forest return to the centre at the twice daily feeding times, giving visitors a unique chance to see them enjoying a good meal: watching the trees slowly start to quiver and shake as the orangutans slowly approach the central feeding platform only increases the anticipation of seeing them in the flesh.
+In the sanctuary injured, orphaned or rescued orangutans are taught how to survive life in the forest.
+Rehabilitated orangutan are released into the surrounding forest but may return to the centre at the twice daily feeding times, giving visitors the opportunity to see them tuck into a meal.

 Climb Mt Kinabalu to a spectacular sunrise

-Kinabalu Park was the first national park in Sabah and is dominated by Mount Kinabalu, one of the highest peaks in Southeast Asia.
-The slopes of Mount Kinabalu are home to an incredible variety of plants and animal species and different elevations of the park and their micro climates support distinct habitats.
-Owing to its unique and varied ecology the park was listed as a UNESCO World Heritage Site in 2000.
-Conquer the peak and enjoy wonderful sunrise views and a real sense of accomplishment.
+UNESCO World Heritage Site Kinabalu Park was the first national park in Sabah and is dominated by Mount Kinabalu, one of the highest peaks in Southeast Asia.
+The slopes are home to an incredible variety of plants and animal species and different elevations of the park and their micro climates support distinct habitats.
+Conquer the peak at sunrise for incredible veiws.